shawnnaquin/eeironworks/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 2. Or we can give you a quote on premium email/phone support if you prefer to

 == Changelog ==

+= 2.2.4.1 =
+* Small security fix

+= 2.2.4 =
+* Added Pinterest information on que FAQ
+* Changed name to "Facebook Open Graph, Google+ and Twitter Card Tags"

+= 2.2.3.1 =
+* Tested with WooCommerce 3.3
+* Improved readme.txt

+= 2.2.3 =
+* Small bug fix introduced in 2.2 that would throw a PHP notice if no tool was selected when saving the settings (Thanks @osti47)
+* Clear image size cache (transients) on uninstall
+* Better debug for support purposes, which can be disabled by returning false on the `fb_og_enable_debug` filter
+* Bumped `Tested up to` tag

+= 2.2.2 =
+* NEW WooCommerce Brands integration: Uses the Brand thumbnail image if the "Use Category thumbnail as Image" option is enabled

+= 2.2.1 =
+* Added the Schema.org headline, author, datePublished and dateModified tags
+* Removed some unnecessary / duplicated `esc_attr` calls

 = 2.2 =
 * New "Tools" panel on the settings page